hyhy26157/Case-Study-1/README.md

 # Using Reported Fault Symptoms to Predict Safety Related Faults.

 ## Motivation for this study
-Usually, when a defect is reported during train servicing, the defect symptoms will be reported and the technician will follow up on the troubleshooting.
-Fault group classification is provided only when troubleshooting has completed.
-An experienced planner will prioritise the defect accordingly, based on the symptoms, if it is a safety related delay.
-However, this process can be automated using machine learning algorithms, such as the Navies Baynes or the Logistic Regression which are a popular ML model for sentiment analysis, to predict if the fault is safety related.
-This will reduce manual labeling of the fault type.
+There are 2 types of Maintenance in general.
+1) Time-based Maintenance (Overhaul) which are planned to replacing aging component and capture hidden defect, before it becomes a service defects.
+2) Ad-Hoc Maintenance which are unplanned work to rectify a service defects.

+Ideally, time-based maintenance is suppose to reduce ad-hoc maintenance, when done properly.
+Hence, we can do a study to check if there is a reduction in defects when a time-based maintenance is completed.

 ## Data
-Data showcase in this case study are gathered from a train operator based in a highly populated and warm area.
-Reported faults are between 2010-Jan to 2020-Dec.
+Data used for this case study are gathered from a train operator based in a highly populated and warm area.
+Reported Aircon faults are dated between 2016-Jan to 2022-Mar.
+There are 8 trains with aircon Overhauled within this period, which is in another dataframe.
 Sensitive information has been replaced with a dummy information.

-There are 5 columns
+There are 3 columns for aircon defects sheet

- 1. Record_Date - Date of the reported fault
+ 1. Record - Date of the reported aircon fault
- 2. Activity_Type - Type of Fault Activity.
-Activity Type 3 is corrective maintenance (CM) fault.
-Remaining Type are non-CM faults.
- 3. Service_Number - reported fault service ID.
-If there is no service number.
-The reported fault found during non-service hours.
- 4. Service_Fault_Symptoms - reported fault symptoms text
- 5. Fault_Group - Classification of fault.
-Will be using this to seperate between safety and non-safety faults.
+ 2. Cause - Types of Aircon Fault.
+ 3. Train Number - Train Number for the reported defective Aircon

+There are 2 columns for aircon defects sheet

+ 1. Overhaul Date - Date of the Aircon Overhauled
+ 2. Train Number - Overhauled Aircon Train Number.

 ## Step

 Steps involved in this study include

-1. Cleaning of data - removal of unncessary data and filling Nil data - Using Pandas library.
+1. Cleaning of data - removal of unncessary data and joining 2 dataframe - Using Pandas library.
 2. Explortary Data Analysis - explore interesting trend in the data - Using matlibplot and seaborn library.
-3. Machine Learning - using 2 popular ML model (Naive Bayes model and Logistic Regression)
-4. Text Analysis with Feature Engineering - create feature data to look at the most popular word in reported symptoms that has highest correlationship with safety related defects.
-5. Natural Language Processing - using popular NLP technique to reduce noises in the service fault symptoms text to improve the ML.
+3. Feature Engineering - creating feature data to check if overhauled aircon trains causes adhoc defects reduction.

 ## Summary

-The ML model is able to predict the fault type ( Safety related or non safety related) using fault symptoms with 90.3% accuracy for NB model and 93.9% accuracy with LR model.
-The model is further improved with NLP to 92.5% accuracy for MB model but accuary remains the same for LR model.

-Other form of analysis that can be done to further improve the ML model.

-1) To further analyse symptoms that has tagged as False-Positive and False-Negative.
-2) To manually recategorise misc fault category symptoms.
+The final score shows that all the airocn defects found in the overhauled trains has no reduction post-overhaul.
+This might due to various reasons but the most common one is current defects found in aircon system are not within the scope of the aircon overhaul.
+However, overhauling of aircon has it merit but we should not gauge its effectiveness based on the its effectivness in reducing Ad-Hoc Maintenance.